fuglaro/Thumby-Website/docs/Blockly/Making-Sprites.md

 ![Thumby blockly sprite inverted running](../images/editor-blockly-sprite-inverted-running.png)
 </center>

-Title screens look best when they fill the whole screen and where they have been customised for the game.
+Title screens look best when they fill the whole screen and where they have been customized for the game.
 Let's do both next.

 ---